Invasive Species Councils and Committees in British Columbia

 - Forest Invasive Alien Species – This website provides in-depth information related to undesired forest invasive alien insects or diseases.

 United States Resources

-Washington Invasive Species Council – includes excellent photos for identification and control information for species listed in Washington.
+- Washington Invasive Species Council – Includes excellent photos for identification and control information for species listed in Washington.

-Idaho Department of Agriculture – includes information on weeds listed in Idaho.
+- Idaho Department of Agriculture – Includes information on weeds listed in Idaho.

-USDA Forest Service – includes links to numerous invasive plant databases in the US.
+- USDA Forest Service – Includes links to numerous invasive plant databases in the US.

-National Environmental Coalition on Invasive Species (NECIS) – NECIS is a national partnership of 15 major environmental organizations that provides a united expert and scientific voice on invasive species policy.
+- National Environmental Coalition on Invasive Species (NECIS) – NECIS is a national partnership of 15 major environmental organizations that provides a united expert and scientific voice on invasive species policy.
 Its leaders include scientists, lawyers, activists, and advocates with many years of experience on invasives policy.

-International Union for Conservation of Nature – Founded in 1948 as the world’s first global environmental organization, today it is the largest professional global conservation network.
-The Invasive Species Specialist Group (ISSG) (one major programme focus area) is a global network of scientific and policy experts on invasive species.
+- International Union for Conservation of Nature – Founded in 1948 as the world’s first global environmental organization, today it is the largest professional global conservation network.
+The Invasive Species Specialist Group (ISSG) (one major program focus area) is a global network of scientific and policy experts on invasive species.
 Organized by the IUCN Species Survival Commission, the ISSG aims to reduce threats to natural ecosystems and the native species they contain by increasing awareness of invasive alien species and ways to prevent, control or eradicate them.